Going to a small claims hearing

 - the costs of legal advice and preparing the case up to £260 if you got an order that the defendant must do something - like carry out repairs

-If you lose you might have to pay the defendant’s costs - like travel and lost wages.
+If you lose you might have to pay some of the defendant’s costs - like travel and lost wages.

 If the defendant won’t pay